Content Copyright and Intellectual Property

 A copyright comes into effect when an original work is fixed in a tangible medium such as a book, video game, sound recording, film, or something else that someone can see, hear, or perceive.
 For example, a storyline that you just thought about isn’t copyrighted; however, once you write it down, you may be eligible for copyright protection.

-If you create an original work, you’re automatically the owner of that work’s copyright.
-One exception is that if you create something as part of your job, your employer will probably become the owner of that creation.
+When you create an original work and fix it in tangible form, your work is automatically under copyright protection — but note that if you create something as part of your job, your employer will probably become the owner of that creation.
 For instance, if you’re hired as a game artist for a studio and you create a character for the studio’s game, the studio (not you) may become the owner of that character.

 There are a number of ways you can get in trouble with copyright.
 The main way is copying or using a copyrighted work that does not belong to you.
-For example, if you download a copyrighted song without first having a license or permission to do so and put it in your game, the owner can take legal action against you.
+For example, if you use somebody’s song in your game without first obtaining permission to do so, the owner can take legal action against you.

-Each of these common practices can potentially violate copyright law:
+Each of these common practices can potentially lead to copyright infringement:

 Simply crediting the copyright owner without gaining legal permission to use their work does not protect you from liability for infringement.